 Migration steps

-3. Get your EIN free at irs.gov/ein after the LLC is approved.
+Request your EIN free at irs.gov/ein once the LLC is approved.

-4. Set up the operating agreement template Northwest provides; sign and store offline.
+Save the operating agreement template Northwest provides, sign it, and store it offline with your formation documents.

-Not for: Skip Northwest if you want a polished modern UI or one-stop trademark and copyright services; Northwest is filing-focused.
+Not for: Skip Northwest if you want a modern, design-led web flow or a one-stop bundle that ships formation plus trademark plus copyright on one invoice.

 Strengths